 Download the following documents in Adobe Acrobat PDF

 Library Automation Co-Ser 508 assists districts in automating the library collection so students and staff can easily access information electronically.
-The automation systems from Media Flex, Inc. (OPALS) and Follett (Circ Cat and Destiny) are supported.
+The automation systems from Media Flex, Inc. (OPALS) and Follett (Destiny) are supported.
 User group meetings are held to keep the participants updated on the features of the system software.

 Dr. Janet Barr, 1982 to 2006 - 2006 SLSA Distinguished Service Award winner